 The Implementing Partner should ensure that all Financial Products comply with the applicable EU State aid rules and follow all the relevant State aid procedures as set out in Article [l] of Annex I on State aid compliance.

 The Commission selects its implementing partners other than the European Investment Bank Group in line with Article 15 of the InvestEU Regulation.
 On 25 October 2023, the Commission launched the second call for expression of interest to select implementing partners under the InvestEU Fund to implement the EU Compartment (as defined in Article 1).
-This call for expression of interest was published for an amount of up to EUR 1 600 000 000 of the EU guarantee within the meaning of Article 2(2) of the InvestEU Regulation.
+This call for expression of interest was published for an amount of EUR 1 370 000 000 (available under the first cut-off date), for an amount of EUR 289 000 000 (available under the second cut-off date) and for an indicative amount of EUR 1 600 000 000 (available under the third cut-off date) of the EU guarantee within the meaning of Article 2(2) of the InvestEU Regulation.

 The Implementing Partner submitted its application on [insert date] and was informed on the result of the selection process on [insert date].
 Consequently, this Agreement has been negotiated to implement the EU Guarantee (as defined in Article 1) by the Implementing Partner.
-In accordance with Article 13(5) of the InvestEU Regulation, the guarantee under the EU Compartment to be granted to the implementing partners other than the European Investment Bank Group amounts to EUR 6 538 077 519, out of which the amount mentioned in recital 9) was object of the second call for expression of interest.
+In accordance with Article 13(5) of the InvestEU Regulation, the guarantee under the EU Compartment to be granted to the implementing partners other than the European Investment Bank Group amounts to EUR 6 538 077 519, out of which the amounts mentioned in recital 9) were object of the second call for expression of interest.
 Of this latter amount, EUR [insert amount] is granted to the Implementing Partner, as further specified in this Agreement.

 Additional amount(s) of the EU guarantee within the meaning of Article 2(2) of the InvestEU Regulation may be available to the Implementing Partner through Member State Compartment(s) (as defined in Article 1), through participation of Third Countries, through a possible further selection following the second call for expression of interest or through selection following a possible further call for expression of interest.
 Such increase of the EU Guarantee may be addressed via an amendment of this Agreement or a separate agreement.
 In such case certain Articles of this Agreement may need to be amended.